 However, to list all the caveats of your relative contraindications would be quite lengthy and still require some judgment and/or possible assessment skills.
 Going to a local massage workshop to supplement what you learn online is a good idea.

 Medications can be affected by massage, so yet another reason why it's a good idea to communicate what you're doing with a physician.
 As well, some medications may alter how you do your massage or cause massage not to be indicated such as blood thinners.

-By attending a workshop locally you're able to get a first hand and specific look at any concerns by a trained professional.
+By attending a workshop locally you're able to get a first-hand and specific look at any concerns from a trained professional.
 Many massage schools have a day of massage where people wanting to learn massage can go to get basic instruction and it's often very affordable.

-I have often invited friends or loved ones of clients into the therapy room in order to teach what is safe and effective for at home care.
-This allows me to address any safety issues to the family member on the spot.
+I have often invited friends or loved ones of clients into the therapy room in order to teach what is safe and effective for at-home care.
+This allows me to address any safety issues with the family member on the spot.

 There's not only a convenience or cost savings factor, but strategies for care are better employed on a more short and frequent basis.

 I can't emphasize enough for those serious about getting into massage to take an anatomy and physiology course.
 It makes it so much easier to understand contraindications.
 Again this isn't a comprehensive list of massage contraindications.
 There are just too many pathologies to list each and every possible thing that exists.

 Vibration Massager Side Effects

 Once you get a lot of them all wrong and focus on only a few that fit your paradigm, it will be time to take a look at your relationships with your loved ones, your family, and friends.
 This is a serious issue that deserves far more serious examination than a so-called review article like this could offer.